Sakibdevlekar/Project-Initializer/README.md

 Ensure that you have a stable internet connection during the script execution for dependency installation.
 Adjust the delay in the script (setTimeout) as needed based on your internet speed for package installation completion.

+## 5. Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

-## 5. Troubleshooting
+## 6. Troubleshooting

-If you encounter any issues with the application, refer to the troubleshooting section in the documentation or contact sakibdevlekar96@gmail.com for assistance.
+If you encounter any issues with the application, contact sakibdevlekar96@gmail.com for assistance.